CDL-Quantum/CohortProject_2022/Week1_Rydberg/INSTRUCTIONS.md

 ![CDL 2022 Cohort Project](../CDL_logo.jpg)
 # Project 1: INSTRUCTIONS

-A new generation of programmable neutral atom quantum computer has recently matured enough that the technology has begun to transfer from academic labs to startup companies, including [QuEra](https://www.quera.com), [Pasqal](https://pasqal.io), and 2021 CDL Cohort graudates Bavarya QC.
+A new generation of programmable neutral atom quantum computer has recently matured enough that the technology has begun to transfer from academic labs to startup companies, including [QuEra](https://www.quera.com), [Pasqal](https://pasqal.io), and 2021 CDL Cohort graudates PlanQC.
 This technology, based on arrays of Rydberg (or highly-excited) atoms manipulated by optical tweezers, is capable of forming strongly interacting quantum systems that can be used for a variety of purposes, including the simulation of quantum matter and materials, and the solution to challenging combinatorial problems.

 In this project, you will explore the ability of Rydberg atoms to prepare a variety of quantum target states.
 After the introductory material below, you will be given a number of increasingly difficult *tasks*, as well as optional *challenges* to complete.